Sustainability Management Report

 -

-- Introduction of environmentally-friendly smart packaging solutions
+- Introduction of eco-friendly smart packaging solutions

 -

-- Recruitment and operation of Blue Marine supporters
+- Step-by-step implementation of Blue Marine Project

 and environmental restoration